FooBarShebang/com_lib/Documentation/Requirements/RE002_serial_port_com_requirements.md

 **Title:** Communication wrapper class

-**Description:** The module should implement a class, which wraps the class **Serial** from the **PySerial** library and is capable of both the synchronous (sending + receiving in a single call) and asynchronous serial port communication.
+**Description:** The module should implement a class, which wraps the class **Serial** from the **pySerial** library and is capable of both the synchronous (sending + receiving in a single call) and asynchronous serial port communication.
 However, it should be possible for its sub-classes to use a different API-compatible class, e.g. a 'mock serial port' implementation.

 **Verification Method:** T